 The FedEx delivery guy told me he buzzed the door at least a dozen times the day before when he attempted to make a delivery.
 I said I was home all day and didn’t hear my doorbell go off.

-Turning the two locks on my door and redoing the chain (I live in NYC and this is totally normal I swear), I thought about how I could have possibly not heard the buzzer.
+Turning the two locks on my door and redoing the chain (I live in NYC and this is totally normal I swear), I thought about how I could possibly have not heard the buzzer.
 Then, I remembered: I had Samsung’s Galaxy Buds Pro in my ears, active noise-cancellation turned on, and Migos thumping through my noggin non-stop all morning the day before.

 That pretty much sums up how good the active noise-cancellation on the Galaxy Buds Pro is.
 With in-ear tips instead of the open-style design on the bean-shaped Galaxy Buds Live, the Galaxy Buds Pro seals in sound better while blocking out more ambient sound.